 About

+I am particularly interested in the intersections between design, technology, cultural critique, art, and science, and I strive to address the various inequalities that divide our societies.
 In the last 14 years, I have put my strategic, editorial, management, and people skills to work for design and architecture offices, artists, and visionary organizations on narrative strategies, communication, editorial design, content curation, and writing commissions.
-I'm also an empathetic and mindful recruiter with a track record of building teams for forward-thinking companies, ideally for design-related roles.

-If you want to know more about me, ↱ visit my website and scroll to the Infrequently asked questions section.
+If you want to know more about me, ↱ visit my website.

 Do you want to say hi or have a project in mind for which you think I could be a good match?
 Drop me an email.